Music of World War I: Enthusiasm for the war

 At the outbreak of war, many songs were produced which called for young men to join up.
 Examples included "Your King and Country Want You", "Now You've Got the Khaki On" or "Kitcheners' Boys".
 After a few months of war and rising numbers of deaths, the recruitment songs all but disappeared, and the 1915 "Greatest hits" collection published by Francis and Day contains no recruitment songs at all.
 The music hall songs which mentioned the war (about a third of the total produced) were more and more dreams about the end of the war—"When the Boys Come Home" and "Keep the Home Fires Burning" are two well-known examples.

 Popular, patriotic songs that were composed during the war also served to raise the morale of soldiers and civilians alike.
 These hit songs covered a variety of themes, such as separation of loved ones, boot camp, war as an adventure, and humorous songs about the military life.

+The music within the concert halls of popular American orchestras did not play the standard repertoire of Mozart, Beethoven, or any other major German affiliated composer.
+The anti-German craze of the general public at the time caused even the conductor of the Boston Symphony Orchestra, Dr. Karl Muck, to be deported.
+Any kind of musical affiliation to Austria, Hungary, or Germany was not played within American concert halls during the war.

 Because there were no radios or televisions that reported the conditions of the battlefields, Americans had a romantic view of war.
 Not only were many of the songs patriotic, but they were also romantic.
 These songs portrayed soldiers as brave and noble, while the women were portrayed as fragile and loyal as they waited for their loved ones.